regalcoil/determinant/README.md

 # determinant
-Python
-Build a matrix and then take the determinant of that matrix for any square dimension
+Python Command Prompt Application where users can build a matrix and then take the determinant of that matrix for any square dimension